nadiaford/Fake-User-Info/README.md

     - If you're using a virtual environment, ensure it's activated before installing packages and running the script.

-c.
+#### c.
 Permission Denied Error

-Symptom: Errors related to file writing permissions.
+- Symptom: Errors related to file writing permissions.

-Solution:
+- Solution:

-Run Command Prompt/Terminal as Administrator:
+    - Run Command Prompt/Terminal as Administrator:

-Windows: Right-click on Command Prompt and select ```Run``` as administrator. macOS/Linux: Use sudo if necessary, though for writing to your user directories, this typically isn't required.
+- Windows: Right-click on Command Prompt and select ```Run``` as administrator.
+- macOS/Linux: Use ```sudo``` if necessary, though for writing to your user directories, this typically isn't required.

 Change Directory Permissions: Ensure you have write permissions to the directory where you're trying to create the CSV file.
-d.
+#### d.
 Script Errors or Unexpected Behavior
-Solution:
+- Solution:
-Double-Check the Script: Ensure there are no syntax errors or typos.
+    - Double-Check the Script: Ensure there are no syntax errors or typos.
-Print Debug Statements: Add print statements in the script to debug and understand where it might be failing.
+    - Print Debug Statements: Add print statements in the script to debug and understand where it might be failing.
-Refer to Error Messages: Python error messages are usually descriptive.
+    - Refer to Error Messages: Python error messages are usually descriptive.
 Read them carefully to identify the issue.
-6. Additional Tips
+## 6. Additional Tips
 a.
 Using an Integrated Development Environment (IDE) Recommended IDEs: